Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Butterfree.md

 ---
 Ability1: Compound Eyes
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME012.png
+BookShinyImageName: HOME012_s.png
 BoxSprite: SRD-BoxSprite-butterfree.png
+DexCategory: Butterfly Pokemon
+DexDescription: "It can be found in forests and plains.
+It loves the honey in some\
+  \ flowers even with tiny amounts of pollen.
+Its wings are covered by dust that allows\
+  \ it to fly even when it\u2019s raining."
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 11
+  Feet: 3.6
+  Meters: 1.1
 HiddenAbility: Tinted Lens
 HomeSprite: SRD-HomeSprite-butterfree.png
 Learnset: '[[SRD-Butterfree-Learnset]]'
 Legendary: 'No'
 Name: Butterfree
 Number: 12
+PrimaryEggGroup: Bug
+SecondaryEggGroup: ''
 Sprite: butterfree.png
 Type1: Bug
 Type2: Flying
+Weight:
+  Hectograms: 320
+  Kilograms: 32.0
+  Pounds: 70.5
 ---

 #PokeroleSRD/Pokedex